 Course Schedule: We have a course schedule that we follow over the semester.
 You can find this schedule in our START HERE module.
 It is hyperlinked to our modules in Canvas.
 A non-linked version is at the end of this syllabus for your reference.
-The course is organized in weekly modules.
+The course is organized into weekly modules.
 Each includes an overview highlighting what you need to accomplish during the week.
-The week's overview page lists the activities and associated assignments for that week; these must be completed to unlock and move to the next module.
+The week's overview page lists the activities and associated assignments for that week; you must view all the resources in a module to move to the next module.